Still Stuck in Therapy? This Is Where Things Start to Shift

-What Clients Often Notice After and Intensive
+What Clients Often Notice After an Intensive

 While everyone’s experience is different, many people report: